Atlas G

 The Atlas G, also known as Atlas G Centaur-D1AR was an American expendable launch system derived from the Atlas-Centaur.
-It was a member of the Atlas family of rockets, and was used to launch seven communication satellites during the mid to late 1980s.
+It was a member of the Atlas family of rockets and was used to launch seven communication satellites during the mid to late 1980s.
 Atlas G consisted of an improved Atlas core with modernized avionics and stretched propellant tanks.
 The Centaur stage also had several updated components and other technical improvements.
-It was replaced by the Atlas I, which had an improved guidance system.
+Atlas G flew 7 times, with all missions aiming to go to a geostationary transfer orbit.
+It was replaced by the near-identical Atlas I, which had an improved guidance system and offered a larger payload fairing.